Ohmgebirge

 Our flagship project Ohmgebirge has been identified as SHP’s priority licence area.
 Ohmgebirge is the smallest licence held by the company, but it is shallow and historical drilling has demonstrated excellent sylvinite grades, within close proximity to existing shafts and infrastructure.
 This led the company to identify the project as a potentially low-cost, rapid-start project.

-Ohmgebirge scoping study evidences world-class potash development at South Harz Project – FIND OUT MORE.
+Ohmgebirge PFS evidences world-class potash development at South Harz Project – FIND OUT MORE.

 Ohmgebirge is located at the north-western extent of the South Harz sedimentary basin approximately 30km west of Sondershausen and 65km northwest of state capital, Erfurt.